Wizard-sys-source/auto-annotated-portfolio/content/pages/index.md

       I’m a Wizard with tech.
 Phones, Laptops, And tablets all fixed here. schedule or call below
     subtitle: >-
-      Mobile service-"I come to you", Diagnosis for FREE, You pay the cost of the parts plus $50.00
+      Mobile service-"I come to you", Diagnosis for FREE, You only pay the cost of the parts plus $50.00
     styles:
       self:
         height: auto